The CDC and the Biden administration are urging communities to reopen schools as quickly as possible.

 "At my school, teachers and students wear masks, practice social distancing, and classrooms are sanitized between classes,” said Middle School Teacher, Angelyn Moore.
 “Even with all of that, I was cautious about returning to work.
 Having the Alen air purifier in my classroom has given me such confidence returning to school."

 The science is clear: coronavirus spreads via aerosol droplets indoors.
 Shared spaces occupied for prolonged periods pose one of the most acute risks.
 And Airborne virus particles don’t social distance—they float up to 60 feet, according to experts.

 Studies have “demonstrated beyond any reasonable doubt that viruses are released during exhalation, talking, and coughing in microdroplets small enough to remain aloft in air and pose a risk of exposure at distances beyond 1-2 m (3-6 feet) from an infected individual… traveling tens of meters (30-60 feet), much greater than the scale of a typical room.”

-THE INFECTION: How People Catch Coronavirus Indoors
+Why People Catch COVID-19 Indoors

 According to Dr. Erin Bromage, the Dartmouth Immunology and Infectious Disease professor who emerged as an authority on airborne transmission, the Golden Rule of indoor COVID transmission is this:

 SUCCESSFUL INFECTION = EXPOSURE TO VIRUS X TIME

 In other words, the degree of concentrated exposure over time is the crucial factor.
 Indoor spaces account for 90% of all transmission events, Bromage wrote, and any enclosed environment with poor air circulation and a high density of people spells trouble.